hguthrie/hguthrie.github.io/windows-builddevdocs.md

 ## Install Chocolatey
 Only Administrators can use Chocolatey features.

-1. Open the command prompt as an Administrator.
+1. Open the Command Prompt (Admin).

 1. [Install Chocolatey](https://chocolatey.org/install).